SYNTCOMP/benchmarks/tlsf/ltl_f/README.md

 __NOTES__

-- the correctness of these benchmarks is up to the original authors.
+- The correctness of these benchmarks is up to the original authors.
   (There might be a problem with correct handling of `alive` signal wrt safety guarantees, as I remember it.)

-- the original scripts are from github repository: https://github.com/Shufang-Zhu/GFSynth
+- The original scripts are from github repository: https://github.com/Shufang-Zhu/GFSynth

-- the original scripts also generate auxiliary files, see `./original_scripts/finding_nemo` and `./original_scripts/workstation_supply`
+- The original scripts also generate auxiliary files, see `./original_scripts/finding_nemo` and `./original_scripts/workstation_supply`

 ayrat